 Resting in the confidence that we are God’s beloved, redirects our need to seek approval from others to knowing we are approved by God.

-Godly contentment brings peace and a deep sense of comfort to our souls.
+Godly contentment brings peace and a deep sense of comfort to your soul.

 Obstacles to Finding Godly Contentment